Zhuang-XiaoYan/Hera-Go/Go学习书籍资料/从源码角度看 Golang 的调度.md

   // 标记抢占状态
   gp.preempt = true

-  // Every call in a go routine checks for stack overflow by
+  // Every call in a go-base routine checks for stack overflow by
   // comparing the current stack pointer to gp->stackguard0.
   // Setting gp->stackguard0 to StackPreempt folds
   // preemption into the normal stack overflow check.